moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 - ull100 (less than 100 ms)

 Obviously, these last two latency bands are the shortened form of "ultra-low latency - 500 ms" and "ultra-low-latency - 100 ms".
 Also obviously, bikeshedding on better names is welcomed.

+# Why QUIC For Media?

+When work on the QUIC protocol ({{RFC9000}}) was chartered ({{QUIC-goals}}), the key goals for QUIC were:

+- Minimizing connection establishment and overall transport latency for applications, starting with HTTP/2;
+- Providing multiplexing without head-of-line blocking;
+- Requiring only changes to path endpoints to enable deployment;
+- Enabling multipath and forward error correction extensions; and
+- Providing always-secure transport, using TLS 1.3 by default.

+These goals were chosen with HTTP ({{I-D.draft-ietf-quic-http}}) in mind.

+While work on "QUIC version 1" (version codepoint 0x00000001) was underway, protocol designers considered potential advantages of the QUIC protocol for other applications.
+In addition to the key goals for HTTP applications, these advantages were immediately apparent for at least some media applications:

+- QUIC endpoints can create bidirectional or unidirectional ordered byte streams.
+- QUIC will automatically handle congestion control, packet loss, and reordering for stream data.
+- QUIC streams allow multiple media streams to share congestion and flow control without otherwise blocking each other.
+- QUIC streams also allow partial reliability, since either the sender or receiver can terminate the stream early without affecting the overall connection.
+- With the DATAGRAM extension ({{I-D.draft-ietf-quic-datagram}}), further partially reliable models are possible, and applications can send congestion controlled datagrams below the MTU size.
+- QUIC connections are established using an ALPN.
+- QUIC endpoints can choose and change their connection ID.
+- QUIC endpoints can migrate IP address without breaking the connection.
+- Because QUIC is encapsulated in UDP, QUIC implementations can run in user space, rather than in kernel space, as TCP typically does.
+This allows more room for extensible APIs between application and transport, allowing more rapid implementation and deployment of new congestion control, retransmission, and prioritization mechanisms.
+- QUIC is supported in browsers via HTTP/3 or WebTransport.
+- With WebTransport, it is possible to write libraries or applications in JavaScript.

 # Prior and Existing Specifications {#priorart}